SilviaSaverino/Reader-s-angle-Back-End/README.md

 The serializer also includes a method called validate_image to validate the size and dimensions of the image field.
 It ensures that the image size is not larger than 2MB and that the height and width do not exceed 4096 pixels.

 The serializer's Meta class defines the model and fields that should be included in the serialized representation of the Post model.
 The specified fields include: id, owner, profile_id, profile_image, created_at, updated_at, title, author, content, image, is_owner, genre_filter, and image_filter.

+## PostFollower Serializer:
+The PostFollowerSerializer is responsible for serializing and deserializing data related to the PostFollower model.
+It defines how PostFollower instances are represented in JSON format.

+The serializer includes the following fields:
+- owner: A read-only field that represents the username of the user who is following the post.
+- followed_post: A field that allows selection of the followed post by its ID from the queryset of all posts.
+- followed_post_title: A read-only field that represents the title of the followed post.

+The serializer's Meta class defines the model and fields that should be included in the serialized representation of the PostFollower model.
+The specified fields include: id, owner, created_at, followed_post, followed_post_title

+Methods:
+- create(): This method overrides the default create() method of the serializer.
+It attempts to create a new PostFollower instance with the provided validated data.
+If an IntegrityError occurs, indicating a possible duplicate entry where a user is already following the post, it raises a serializers.ValidationError with the detail message "Post already followed by user.
+Possible duplicate."
+- get_followed_post_title(obj): This method is a SerializerMethodField that retrieves and returns the title of the followed post for a given PostFollower object (obj).

+## PostStatus Serializer:
+The PostStatusSerializer is responsible for serializing and deserializing data related to the PostStatus model.
+It defines how PostStatus instances are represented in JSON format.

+The serializer includes the following fields:
+- owner: A read-only field that represents the username of the owner of the post status.

+The serializer's Meta class defines the model and fields that should be included in the serialized representation of the PostStatus model.
+The specified fields include: id, post, owner, status

+Methods:
+- create(validated_data): This method overrides the default create() method of the serializer.
+It creates a new instance of the serializer's model using the provided validated data.
+If a duplicate status for the post and user is detected, the existing instance is updated with the new status instead of creating a new one.
+It first checks if an existing instance with the same post and owner exists.
+If found, it updates the status of the existing instance and saves it.
+If no existing instance is found, it attempts to create a new instance with the validated data.
+If an IntegrityError occurs during creation, it raises a serializers.ValidationError with the detail message "An error occurred while creating the post status."

+## Like Serializer:
+The LikeSerializer is responsible for serializing and deserializing data related to the Like model.
+It defines how Like instances are represented in JSON format.

+The serializer includes the following fields:
+- owner: A read-only field that represents the username of the owner of the like.

+The serializer's Meta class defines the model and fields that should be included in the serialized representation of the Like model.
+The specified fields include: id, post, owner, created_at

+Methods:
+- create(validated_data): This method overrides the default create() method of the serializer.
+It creates a new instance of the serializer's model using the provided validated data.
+If a duplicate like for the post and user is detected, a serializers.ValidationError is raised with the detail message "Post already liked by the user.
+Possible duplicate."
+The duplication is checked by catching the IntegrityError exception.

 ## Review Serializer
 The ReviewSerializer is responsible for serializing and deserializing data related to the Review model.
 It defines how the Review instances are represented in JSON format.